therealOri/oCrypt0r/DOCUMENTATION.md

 file_decrypt(key, key_salt, file_path, enc_salt)
 ```
 `file_decrypt()` is the function used to decrypt a file.
 It takes the same arguments as above and uses them to decrypt "file_path".
 AKA your file.
+> - This function will ignore all files without the ".oCrypted" extension.
+The file MUST end with that extenstion or else it won't decrypt the file(s).
 __ __

 **Arguments:**